Why Is Ronda Worth the Drive From Sabinillas?

-Ernest Hemingway wrote that Ronda was the place to go if you ever went to Spain on a honeymoon or with a lover.
+Ernest Hemingway agreed.
+He wrote that Ronda is the place to go "if you ever go to Spain on a honeymoon or ... bolt with anyone" (Death in the Afternoon, 1932).
 Orson Welles loved it so much his ashes were scattered there.
 Rainer Maria Rilke called it a dream city.

 They were not wrong.

 Ronda is one of those places that stops you in your tracks.
-A town split in two by a gorge 120 metres deep, connected by an 18th-century stone bridge that seems to defy gravity.
+A town split in two by a gorge around 120 metres deep, connected by an 18th-century stone bridge that seems to defy gravity.
 White houses perch on clifftops above eagles circling below.
-Ancient Arab baths, Spain's oldest bullring, and narrow streets that have barely changed in centuries.
+Ancient Arab baths, one of Spain's oldest bullrings, and narrow streets that have barely changed in centuries.

-At just 90 km from Sabinillas — about 1.5 hours through spectacular mountain scenery — Ronda is the single most popular day trip from the western Costa del Sol.
+At about 90 km from Sabinillas — 1.5 to 2 hours through spectacular mountain scenery — Ronda is the single most popular day trip from the western Costa del Sol.
 And for very good reason.

 - Sabinillas → Casares junction (A-377): 15 minutes, 17 km

-The road is paved and well-maintained throughout, but it is a mountain road with curves and steady climbs.
+Both routes are paved and well-maintained, but they are mountain roads with curves and steady climbs.
 The scenery along the A-369 is some of the most dramatic in Andalucía — deep valleys, cork oak forests, villages clinging to hillsides, and on clear days, views towards North Africa.

 Driving tips: